t41372/Open-LLM-VTuber/README.md

 Fast Text Synthesis
 - Synthesize sentences as soon as they arrive, so there is no need to wait for the entire LLM response.
-- Producer-consumer model with asyncio: Audio will be continuously synthesized in the background.
+- Producer-consumer model with multithreading: Audio will be continuously synthesized in the background.
 They will be played one by one whenever the new audio is ready.
 The audio player will not block the audio synthesizer.

 Live2D Talking face
 - Change Live2D model with `config.yaml` (model needs to be listed in model_dict.json)